-If you are interested in developing software for the iPhone, iPod touch, or iPad, here are some important pointers to get started, especially if you're affiliated with RWTH Aachen University:
+If you are interested in developing software for the iPhone, iPad, or other Apple devices running a variant of iOS, here are some important pointers to get started, especially if you're affiliated with RWTH Aachen University:

-- As a book, I'd recommend Programming iOS 6, 3rd ed. by Matt Neuburg; it's incredibly thorough (if you want that) and very well written.
-Also covers C, OOP, and Objective-C for a quick recap if needed.
-Don't use any book that is too old to tell you about Automatic Reference Counting (ARC).
+- As a book, I'd recommend the latest editions of Programming iOS and iOS Programming Fundamentals by Matt Neuburg; the latter is incredibly thorough (if you want that), and both are very well written.
+The Fundamentals even includes quick summaries of the older C and Objective-C languages if needed.
+Don't use any book that is older than the current version of iOS minus one.

-- iPhone Application Development is a class taught by Jonathan Diehl, Florian Heller and Prof. Jan Borchers from the Media Computing Group at RWTH Aachen University.
-Videos and PDFs are available from iTunes U.
+- iOS Application Development is a class taught by Prof. Jan Borchers and his iOS experts from the Media Computing Group at RWTH Aachen University.
+Videos and PDFs are available on the course page.

 - To understand what Apple's various developer programs are, see Apple's Developer Program Overview.

-- Computer Graphics & Multimedia (Prof. Leif Kobbelt): Jan Robert Menzel
+- Computer Graphics & Multimedia (Prof. Leif Kobbelt)

-- If your institute would like to put software into the App Store for anybody to download (for free or for a charge), please contact Jan Robert Menzel.
-He manages RWTH Aachen University's Company Program Membership.
+- If your institute would like to put software into the App Store for anybody to download (for free or for a charge), please contact the RWTH IT Center.
+They manage RWTH Aachen University's Company Program Membership.
 RWTH Aachen University is already registered as a developer institution, and Apple only allows one registration under this name.
 RWTH Aachen University would like all software developed by its staff to appear under the same institutional name to increase brand awareness and international impact—and it saves you the extra annual registration fee.
-Income from any software will be passed on directly by Arne to your group, and you will receive administrative rights to manage your software deployment in the App Store yourself.
+Income from any software will be passed on directly to your group, and you will receive administrative rights to manage your software deployment in the App Store yourself.

-- If your institute would like to deploy to more than 200 devices in-house (not via the App Store), contact Jan-Peter Krämer.
+- If your institute would like to deploy to more than 200 devices in-house (not via the App Store), contact Adrian Wagner.
 He manages RWTH Aachen University's Enterprise Program Membership that supports this.

-- Check out our monthly Cocoaheads meeting of iOS and Mac developers at RWTH, with talks and discussion about the latest tools and techniques, to discuss your code with fellow coders, and grab some pizza.
+- Check out our monthly Cocoaheads meeting of iOS and Mac developers, organized by the Media Computing Group at RWTH, with talks and discussion about the latest tools and techniques, to discuss your code with fellow coders, and grab some pizza.